Relativistic magnetohydrodynamics in the early Universe: Standard Electromagnetism: Maxwell equations

 \subsection{Covariant generalized Ohm's law}

-The current density induced by the charged particles of a fluid is described by the covariant formulation of the generalized Ohm's law \cite{Landau1987Fluid,Subramanian:2009fu}
+The current density induced by the charged particles of a fluid is described by the covariant formulation of the generalized Ohm's law \cite{Landau1987Fluid,Subramanian:2009fu},

 where $\rho_e$ and $\sigma$ are respectively the charge density and the conductivity as measured in the fluid reference frame.
 The conductivity is indicated with $\sigma$, not to be confused with the traceless rate-of-strain tensor ${\pmb \sigma}$ defined in \Sec{viscosity}.
-We note that they are both Lorentz scalars obtained by projecting $J^\mu$ in the parallel and transverse directions with respect to $U^\mu$,
+In the radiation-dominated era, at high temperatures above the electron mass $m_e \simeq 511$ keV, the leading-log form of the electrical conductivity is approximately given by \cite{Arnold:2000dr,Uchida:2024ude}

+where e $ \simeq 0.3$ is the electromagnetic coupling constant, $N_{\rm leptons}$ is the number of leptonic charge carriers and $N_{\rm species}$ is the number of Dirac fermions weighted by the square of their electric charge (see Table~4 in \cite{Uchida:2024ude}).
+The value of $C_{\rm cond} \simeq 12$ at $T \simeq 100$ MeV and 7 at $T\simeq 100$ GeV.
+The ratio of the electrical conductivity to the inverse Hubble time is then extremely large in the radiation-dominated era,

+We show in \Fig{conductivity} the magnetic diffusivity, $\eta = 1/\sigma$, normalized by the Hubble time $H^{-1}$ for the range $1 \, {\rm MeV} \leq T \leq 1 \, {\rm TeV}$.
+Given the large values of the conductivity (small values of the diffusivity), it is in general justified considering the ideal MHD limit to study the interplay of fluid and magnetic perturbations at cosmological scales (see \Sec{induction_sec}).
+Even at later times, i.e., at temperatures below the electron mass, the conductivity of the Universe is still in general very large \cite{Ghosh:2025bqp}. \EEq{electric_conductivity} is valid at temperatures below the EWPT, above which we need to consider the hypercharge conductivity \cite{Arnold:2000dr},